 - On the (In)fidelity and Sensitivity of Explanations

-C. K. Yeh et al. Advances in Neural Information Processing Systems (NeurIPS) 2019We consider objective evaluation measures of saliency explanations for complex black-box machine learning models.
+C. K. Yeh et al. Neural Information Processing Systems (NeurIPS) 2019We consider objective evaluation measures of saliency explanations for complex black-box machine learning models.
 We propose simple robust variants of two notions that have been considered in recent literature: (in)fidelity, and sensitivity.
 We analyze optimal explanations with respect to both these measures, and while the optimal explanation for sensitivity is a vacuous constant explanation, the optimal explanation for infidelity is a novel combination of two popular explanation methods.
 By varying the perturbation distribution that defines infidelity, we obtain novel explanations by optimizing infidelity, which we show to out-perform existing explanations in both quantitative and qualitative measurements.
 Another salient question given these measures is how to modify any given explanation to have better values with respect to these measures.
 We propose a simple modification based on lowering sensitivity, and moreover show that when done appropriately, we could simultaneously improve both sensitivity as well as fidelity.

 - A simple defense against adversarial attacks on heatmap explanations

-L. Rieger & L. K. Hansen ICML Workshop on Human Interpretability in Machine Learning (ICML WHI) 2020With machine learning models being used for more sensitive applications, we rely on interpretability methods to prove that no discriminating attributes were used for classification.
+L. Rieger & L. K. Hansen Workshop on Human Interpretability in Machine Learning (ICML WHI) 2020With machine learning models being used for more sensitive applications, we rely on interpretability methods to prove that no discriminating attributes were used for classification.
 A potential concern is the so-called "fair-washing" - manipulating a model such that the features used in reality are hidden and more innocuous features are shown to be important instead.
 In our work we present an effective defence against such adversarial attacks on neural networks.
 By a simple aggregation of multiple explanation methods, the network becomes robust against manipulation.
 This holds even when the attacker has exact knowledge of the model weights and the explanation methods used.

 - Proper Network Interpretability Helps Adversarial Robustness in Classification